 How Long Does It Take To Become A Dog Groomer?

-Use this information to approximate how long it will take you to become a dog groomer.
+how long does it take to become a pet groomer

 While no state currently requires a formal education for dog groomers, these options can help you gain the foundational knowledge and experience you need to do the job well.
 The timeline varies for each, and many are self-paced, meaning you can learn at a pace that is comfortable for you and works with your schedule.
 The more formal the education, the higher odds of increasing your income potential.